Disney FastPass Secrets

 - Stay at a participating Disney Springs Hotel: Certain participating hotels in Disney Springs get the same benefits as an on-property hotel.
 The big benefit here is that they are much cheaper than a traditional Disney Resort.
 Double check that it is a participating hotel by reviewing Disney’s website.

 - Rent DVC Points – Disney Vacation Club owners will “rent” their points out when they can’t make a trip during the required time frame.
 You can snag a stay at a Deluxe Villa for 20-30% of the normal rate by renting points.
 It roughly brings a Deluxe Villa down to the price of a Moderate Resort.For some examples of what this might look like, you can check out the Grand Floridian Villas, Animal Kingdom Villas, or Polynesian Villas.
 If you decide to go this route, we have personally used David’s Vacation Club rental and can vouch for the excellent service and quality of the rooms.
+You can find out more about the whole process here.

 You should always take advantage of scheduling your fastpasses early.
 Even at the 30 day mark, you might be able to get some really good passes.
 One thing that Disney is excellent at is adding new attractions.
 As some become more popular, others will have openings.
 For example, a fastpass for Toy Story Mania may have been impossible at the 30 day mark before.
 Now that Slinky Dog has taken over in popularity, you can snag Toy Story Mania much easier.